TrishKedi/Saas-Boilerplate/backend/README.md

-# íº€ Scalable SaaS Boilerplate for AI-Powered Applications
+# ï¿½ï¿½ï¿½ Scalable SaaS Boilerplate for AI-Powered Applications

-## í³Œ Overview
+## ï¿½ï¿½ï¿½ Overview
 This project is a **scalable SaaS boilerplate** designed for AI-powered applications.
 It provides a robust full-stack foundation with authentication, payments, API access, and AI model integration.
 Built with **modern technologies**, it is containerized, cloud-ready, and optimized for scalability.

-## í´¥ Features
+## ï¿½ï¿½ï¿½ Features
 - **Full-Stack Architecture** (Next.js + FastAPI)
 - **User Authentication** (OAuth, JWT, NextAuth.js)
 - **Subscription-Based Payments** (Stripe Integration)